Gernby/raspberry-pilot/README.md

 ## Requirements

 1. A laptop capable of burning microSD cards and can be carried to the car
-2. The 'xz' compression utility on the above computer (titles and installation process varies by Operating System)
+2. The `xz` compression utility on the above computer (titles and installation process varies by Operating System)
 3. Raspberry Pi 4 with 4GB RAM
 4. USB A to C cable
 5. USB A to A cable or mini USB cable with a Panda Paw from the Comma.ai shop (for flashing the Panda from the Pi)